 2, LOGOS AND WRITING

-The best family photos bring emphasis to the faces of the family, their authentic reactions to each other, their natural expressions, a glimpse of their unique personality.
-Text is meant to be read and your eyes are drawn to it, so big logos on Dad’s t-shirt, for example, can be distracting.
-If you’ve booked this photoshoot because you want framed pictures of your family – will you be happy that a particular brand name could be taking centre stage in your art work and you will see it every time you walk into your living room?
-And I can say this – because I’m referring to my brother - what if you don’t think John Meyer's that great in 10 years time!!
+The best family photos bring emphasis to the faces of the family and show genuine personality, natural expressions and how your family connects.
+Text is meant to be read and our eyes are drawn to it.
+So big logos on Dad’s t-shirt for example, can be distracting.
+If you’ve booked this photoshoot because you want framed pictures of your family, think about logos.
+Do you want them to take centre stage in your family’s photos that you will see it every time you walk into your living room?

 3, COORDINATE BUT DON’T MATCH

 It’s rare to see a family all wearing exactly the same clothes.
 You probably wouldn’t do it on a normal day so don’t feel you should at your photoshoot, especially when the aim of your family photo session is to capture who you really are.
 My advice is to start your outfits off with a base of neutral colours – white, cream, blue, grey or black for example and then add complimentary colours to them.
 Lay them all out together to see it they work.
 To add interest to your outfits add different fabric textures and patterns.
 Also consider layering for interest – my morning shoots start early in order to get the best light – it can be cooler.
 Hats, scarves and cardigans can be removed as it gets warmer.